MaxAndreasLundin/Stream-Microservice/README.md

 ### Service Details

+#### StreamService

-The StreamService is the core of the application.
-It starts, stops, and retrieves video streams for users.
-It ensures that a user cannot have more than two running streams at a time and that video IDs are valid.
-It uses the StreamRepository to interact with the database, and it periodically purges any streams that have been inactive for over an hour.
+This is the core service that manages the operations of starting, stopping, and fetching video streams for a user.
+It ensures that a user does not exceed the maximum limit of two concurrent streams and checks for the validity of video IDs.
+The service utilizes StreamRepository to interact with the database for these operations.
+Additionally, it employs a scheduled task, running every 60 seconds, that purges any streams that have been inactive for over an hour.
+This is an important feature for maintaining system performance and preventing the accumulation of stale data.

+#### StreamRepository

-The **StreamRepository** is a Spring Data JPA repository that provides methods for finding, saving, and deleting streams in the database.
+The StreamRepository is a Spring Data JPA repository that provides methods for finding, saving, and deleting streams in the database.
 It also provides a method for deleting all streams that have been inactive for over an hour.

+#### StreamController

-The **StreamController** is the REST controller for the application.
+The StreamController is the REST controller for the application.
 It maps the above endpoints to their corresponding service methods and handles any errors that occur.

-The **RestTemplateConfig** is a configuration class that provides a RestTemplate bean, which is used by StreamService to make HTTP requests.
+#### RestTemplateConfig

+This configuration class provides a RestTemplate bean used by the StreamService class.
+RestTemplate is a utility class that offers convenient methods for consuming RESTful web services, essentially abstracting the communication between our application and other services via HTTP.
+In our application, RestTemplate is used to make outbound HTTP requests to verify video IDs with the TV4 Search API, ensuring that users can only start streams with valid video IDs.
+This validation process is crucial for maintaining the integrity of our service.

+#### Stream entity

-The **Stream** entity represents a video stream.
-It includes the ID of the stream, the ID of the user, the ID of the video, and the time the stream was started.
+The Stream entity represents a video stream.
+It includes the ID of the stream, the ID of the user, and the ID of the video.
+It also includes a 'lastSeen' timestamp, which indicates the last point of contact between the Stream Microservice and the external microservice that communicated this information.
+This 'lastSeen' timestamp is crucial for tracking the activity status of each stream and facilitating the regular purging of inactive streams.

 ### Testing